Voices of The Seven Thunders — Book 1 by Lloyd H. Carter

 Marcus Dexter

-Black leader of a nationwide drug gang called the “Slicks” and son of Cora Lee.
-Dexter who is possessed by Legion.
+Black leader of a nationwide drug gang called the “Slicks” and son of Cora Lee Dexter who is possessed by Legion.

 Karlotta Ellison

 Biracial chairwoman of the American Euthanasia Association.
-(Voices of the Seven Thunders also projects that by the year 2028, no cures will have been found for cancer or AIDS and thousands will lean towards euthanasia as their “dignified right to die.”)
+(Voices of the Seven Thunders also projects that by the year 2032, no cures will have been found for cancer or AIDS and thousands will lean towards euthanasia as their “dignified right to die.”)

-Lloyd Howard Carter
+Lloyd "FROSTY" Carter

 A natural-born writer who honed his craft against the weight of pain — and still found his voice.